slatedocs/slate/source/includes/_integrate.md

   callStats.sendUserFeedback(conferenceID, feedback, pcCallback);
 ```

-The developers are expected  to design an appropriate UI to get user input (of quality) at the end of the call.
-Typically, services collect user feedback based on the Mean opinion Score (MoS).
-However, it is not neccessary to use all values of the  MoS scale, for example a service using only 2 point scale: it can associate 1 and 5 to bad and excellent, respectively and not use the values 2 to 4.
+The developers are expected to design an appropriate UI to get user input on quality at the end of the call.
+Typically, services collect user feedback based on the Mean Opinion Score (MOS).
+However, it is not neccessary to use all values of the  MOS scale, for example a service using only 2 point scale: it can associate 1 and 5 to bad and excellent, respectively and not use the values 2 to 4.

 ## Step 8: (OPTIONAL) Handling stats from statsCallback()

-The developers can handle the stats received from statsCallback function in way suitable to their application.
+The developers can handle the stats received from statsCallback function in a way suitable to their application.
 It can be used for displaying bitrate or based on the conference quality indicators applications can change their settings etc. For more details check this [blog post](/2015/08/24/statscallback-webrtc-media-quality-status/).

-### Integration Progress

-After creating an AppID, the {{site.callstats.backend-url}}/newapp helps you integrate the `callstats.js` into your web application.
-It reports if any of the APIs have been invoked correctly.